Beppe Grillo: Legal issues

 On 7 December 1981 Grillo lost control of a Chevrolet K5 Blazer as he drove on a military road, forbidden to civilians, from Limone Piemonte to Colle di Tenda.
 Six kilometers after "Quota 1400" near the border with France the vehicle slipped on a sheet of ice and fell 80 meters into a deep ravine.
-In the car with Grillo were four of his Genoese friends, with whom he was spending the weekend of Immaculate Conception.
+In the car with Grillo were three of his Genoese friends, with whom he was spending the weekend of Immaculate Conception.
 Grillo saved himself out of the passenger compartment before the car dropped into the void and in state of shock he managed to call for help.
 Three of his friends in the car lost their lives: Renzo Giberti and Rossana Quartapelle, respectively 45 and 33, and their 9-year-old son Francesco.

 On 14 March 1985 Grillo was found guilty of manslaughter.

 In 2003, he settled a libel suit for defamation filed against him by Rita Levi-Montalcini.
 During a show, Beppe Grillo called the 94-year-old winner of the 1986 Nobel Prize in Physiology or Medicine and Italian Senator for Life (2001–2012) an "old whore".

 When Italian judges were investigating the Parmalat scandal, which was then the world's largest corporate bankruptcy scandal, Grillo was called to testify because he had anticipated the imminent collapse of the dairy conglomerate in one of his shows.
 When the judges asked how he had been able to discover that, he said that Parmalat's financial holes were so evident that anybody who had enough ability to see them would see them, since the corporate accounting was easily accessible.

 In 2012 Grillo was convicted of having defamed Fininvest in an article published in 2004 in the Italian magazine Internazionale.
 The compensation, equal to 50,000 euros, in addition to the costs of the proceedings, was established by the judges of the first section of the court of appeal of the court of Rome.